johnsihombing42/johnsihombing42/README.md

 ### I Am John Tri Putra Sihombing

+- A self-motivated and curious student.
+Currently having an interest in Software Engineering fields, especially in Backend Engineering.
+Love to learn something new about technology.

 - 🔭 I’m student at Universitas Sumatera Utara
 - 🌱 I’m currently learning backend web development